 Our Approach to an Contested Divorce

-At the Law Offices of Sam Walker, we believe in helping clients achieve positive outcomes by utilizing our experience to assist the parties in settling any differences and complete the divorce process in a timely and cost-efficient manner.
+At Walker Law Corporation, we believe in helping clients achieve positive outcomes by utilizing our experience to assist the parties in settling any differences and complete the divorce process in a timely and cost-efficient manner.
 We do this by thoroughly reviewing your situation to determine a fair and equitable settlement.

 Should your spouse be unwilling to negotiate with the terms we set forth, we have the experience and compassion to argue a solid case on your behalf during a contested case.
-When you need an attorney on your side with the experience and know how to help the parties proceed with an uncontested divorce you should consult with the Law Offices of Sam Walker.” should be changed to read as follows “should your spouse be unwilling to negotiate with the terms we set forth, we will zealously argue for your position at the trial.
-When you need an experienced attorney on your side you should consult with the Law Office of Sam Walker.
+When you need an attorney on your side with the experience and know how to help the parties proceed with an uncontested divorce you should consult with Walker Law Corporation.” should be changed to read as follows “should your spouse be unwilling to negotiate with the terms we set forth, we will zealously argue for your position at the trial.
+When you need an experienced attorney on your side you should consult with Walker Law Corporation.

 Counties We Serve:

 Los Angeles County: 444 W. Ocean Blvd. – Suite 800 Long Beach, CA 90802